-With more legislation and regulations at state and local level, public policy issues expanding across continents, and an endless news cycle of public perception to deal with, covering more ground faster with smaller teams has become the norm of public affairs in 2020.
+With more legislation and regulations at the state and local level, public policy issues expanding across continents, and an endless news cycle of public perception to deal with, covering more ground faster with smaller teams has become the norm of government affairs.

 1. Use Reliable Big Data for Analysis

-The most difficult part about managing a robust government affairs program is prioritizing efforts within the tens of thousands of bills on Capitol Hill, in legislatures around the country, and now internationally.
-While big data can’t address backroom deals, it can help you target the most strategic lawmakers with whom to engage or figure out who should sponsor or amend a bill.
+The most difficult part about managing a robust government affairs program is prioritizing efforts within the tens of thousands of bills on Capitol Hill, in legislatures around the country, and around the world.
+While big data can’t address backroom deals, it can help you target the most strategic lawmakers to engage or figure out who should sponsor or amend a bill.
 It can also give you insights into a legislature you’ve never worked with, and even tell you how likely a bill is to pass if it gets a floor vote.

 All of these are largely inefficient, risky, and costly.
 Turning to reliable analytics platforms to more efficiently supplement qualitative expertise with data-driven insights is proving much more effective.
 With the right technology, you can quantify relationships by vote count, predict the probability of passage, analyze the effectiveness of legislators at moving legislation, and draw upon trends to devise strategies to move forward.